History of Tétouan: Piracy and Mazmorras

-Jewish presence
+Jewish community

 Tetouan has been home to a significant Sephardi Jewish community which immigrated from Spain after the Reconquista and the Spanish Inquisition.
 This Jewish Sephardi community spoke a form of Judaeo-Spanish known as Haketia.

-In 1790, Sultan Yazid started a pogrom.
-The Jews lived in a mellah, which is located inside the old medina, which was pillaged and many women raped.
+In 1790, Sultan Yazid initiated a massacre of the local Jewish community.
+The Jews lived in a mellah, which is located inside the old medina.
+Another massacre of Jews took place in the town in 1860 in the wake of the Hispano–Moroccan War (1859–1860).

 By 1860, there were a total of sixteen synagogues in Tetouan although some accounts talk about eighteen.
-Following the exodus from Morocco after 1948, there are very few Jews left in Tetouan.
+Following the migration of Moroccan Jews to Israel, there are very few Jews left in Tetouan.
 By 1967, only twelve remained.
 During that period, many emigrated to South America and much later to Israel, Spain, France and Canada.
 Today, the only synagogue remaining is that of Rabbi Isaac Bengualid which serves as a museum.

 The Paris-based international Jewish organization Alliance Israélite Universelle opened its first school in Tetouan in 1862.

 Jews of Tetouan have their own cemetery.
 It is more than 500 years old, with approximately 35,000 tombstones, making it the largest Jewish cemetery in Morocco.

 Late military history

 In the 17th century, the city was governed by the wealthy al-Naksis family.
-At the end of the century, the city was taken by the Alaouite sultan Moulay Ismail who encountered fierce resistance.
-Tetouan remained fragile, until it was taken by Ahmad al-Riffi, the Alaouite governor of Tangier and leader of the Berber army Jaysh al-Rifi that had conquered Tangier from the British.
+At the end of the century, the city was taken by the Alawi sultan Moulay Ismail who encountered fierce resistance.
+Tetouan remained fragile, until it was taken by Ahmad al-Riffi, the Alawi governor of Tangier and leader of the Berber army Jaysh al-Rifi that had conquered Tangier from the British.
 Al-Riffi ushered in a period of stability in Tetouan, building many of Tetouan's landmarks such as the Meshwar palace and the Pasha mosque, the oldest still standing mosque in Tetouan.
 After his death, the city again rebelled and was only nominally controlled by the central government.

 Elements of military constructions can be found in the original fortifications such as the three forts, the seven gates and the large outer walls that surround the old media.
 They have survived despite the changes that occurred through the expansions known to the city during multiple periods.